Emil-Scheuering/win11-test/README.md

 # win11-test
-This utility can be used to check whether your computer supports Windows 11 or not directly in your browser, so you don't have to install *PC Health Check*
+This utility can be used to check whether your computer supports Windows 11 or not, directly in your browser, so you don't have to install *PC Health Check*.

 ## Known limitations
 - Can't check if computer has TPM